Naomi Osaka: My biggest issue is that I don’t feel like I’m in my body

 Osaka revealed she had “suffered long bouts of depression” after withdrawing from the French Open in 2021 and opting not to compete at Wimbledon, although she did contest the Tokyo Olympics in her native Japan.

-She is set to play the US Open, where she is a two-time champion, later this month in New York.
+She is set to play the US Open, where she is a two-time champion, later this month in New York having been awarded a wild card.